 Treatment of Ascites

-First-line treatment of patients with ascites (fluid accumulation in the abdomen) involves:
+First-line treatment of people with ascites (fluid accumulation in the abdomen) involves:

 Treatment of Spontaneous Bacterial Peritonitis

-Patients with ascites who have high white blood cell counts should receive intravenous antibiotic therapy (usually cefotaxime) or oral antibiotic therapy with ofloxacin.
-Patients who have had an episode of spontaneous bacterial peritonitis are treated with long-term antibiotic therapy of norfloxacin (Noroxin) or trimethoprim/sulfamethoxazole (Bactrim, Septra, generic) to prevent further infection, but doctors must also consider the risk for drug resistance.
+People with ascites who have high white blood cell counts should receive intravenous or oral antibiotic therapy.
+People who have had an episode of spontaneous bacterial peritonitis are usually treated with long-term antibiotic therapy to prevent further infection, but doctors must also consider the risk for drug resistance.

 Treatment of Hepatorenal Syndrome

 Hepatorenal syndrome can occur in patients with ascites.
 This is a life-threatening condition in which kidney failure develops because of altered blood flow in the liver.
-Patients with hepatorenal syndrome are treated with intravenous infusion of albumin.
-Drug therapy includes oral midodrine (ProAmatine, generic) and octreotide (Sandostatin, generic).
-Studies suggest that the vasoconstrictor drug terlipressin, given in combination with albumin, may be helpful for treating hepatorenal syndrome.
+People with hepatorenal syndrome are usually treated with intravenous infusion of albumin or with the drug pentoxifylline.

 Treatment of Hepatic Encephalopathy

 The first step in managing encephalopathy (damage to the brain) is to treat any precipitating cause, such as: